vivianweigel/Hospital-Expenditure-Dashboard/README.md

-# hospital income and expenditure dashboard
+# Hospital Income and Expenditure Dashboard
 Interactive Dashboard that allows one to easily interpret and analyze data from the Centers for Medicare and Medicaid services.